Best Motorcycle Amplifiers: Rev Up Your Bike and Your Music

 - Bluetooth compatible

 This four-channel, 400-watt Bluetooth amplifier will power your motorcycle's sound system with 45 watts RMS per channel.
 It's compact and will fit in tight spaces.

-This amp sounds great with your motorcycle's stock stereo, and it puts out some decent power for its size.
-It's easy to install and produces a loud, crisp, and clear sound.
+- This amp sounds great with your motorcycle's stock stereo, and it puts out some decent power for its size

-The speakers may intermittently shut off when you turn it up all the way.
-Also, you can't control the bass levels with this unit.
+- Speakers may intermittently shut off when you turn it up all the way

 The Rockford Fosgate is a four-channel, 4-ohm, 300-watt amplifier.
 It's designed for stereo systems that require little space.
 Its dimensions are 1.53 inches by 4.25 by 6.75 inches.

 - There are separate gain dials for front and rear speakers